Southwest Chicken Dinner

 - Meanwhile, sprinkle taco seasoning over both sides of chicken.
 In a large skillet, heat remaining oil over medium heat.
 Add chicken; cook 4-5 minutes on each side or until a thermometer reads 165°.

 - In a microwave, heat beans until warmed.
-To serve, gently stir cilantro, lime peel and lime juice into rice; divide among four bowls.
+To serve, gently stir cilantro, lime zest and lime juice into rice; divide among four bowls.
 Cut chicken into slices.
 Place chicken and beans over rice; top as desired.
-Yield: 4 servings.

 Nutrition Facts1 serving (calculated without optional toppings): 398 calories, 7g fat (1g saturated fat), 63mg cholesterol, 678mg sodium, 52g carbohydrate (1g sugars, 3g fiber), 30g protein.

 Follow along as we show you how to make these fantastic recipes from our archive.